Our Work Will Sometimes Bother You — Let’s Talk About That

 In our politically charged landscape, many of us feel angry, fearful, and on edge.
-There are clearly a lot of emotional tripwires and landmines that can be triggered by all sorts of topics — and when we hit someone’s tripwires, they pull away from us.
+There are clearly a lot of emotional tripwires and landmines on all sorts of topics that can agitate people — and when we hit someone’s tripwires, they’ll pull away from us.
 Anger and fear present major obstacles to persuasion.

-Here’s one common way this plays out for us and other organizations who work on reducing political toxicity: Someone dismisses this endeavor simply because they see someone on the “other side” supporting it.
+Here’s one common way this plays out for us and other organizations that work on reducing political toxicity: Someone dismisses the goal of this work simply because they see someone on the “other side” supporting it.
 For example, a staunch progressive may think, “I see Republicans supporting this work; this shows how faulty the goals must be.”
 (Or vice versa, which also often happens.)

 But that’s a logical fallacy known as “guilt by association.”
-Just because a disliked adversary believes something doesn’t mean that belief is wrong.
+Just because someone you see as an opponent believes something doesn’t mean that belief is wrong.

 There are just so many ways we can accidentally drive people away from any cause these days.
 To live in a highly polarized society is to be surrounded by emotional land mines.

-For these reasons, those of us spreading the word about these ideas should see the importance of trying to pre-emptively address those reactions.
+Those of us spreading the word about this work should see the importance of trying to pre-emptively address negative reactions.

 This leads us to another strategy: We can be honest and vulnerable about these disagreements.
 Such honesty will help people see that they can join this cause and support the “big idea” — even as they disagree with others in this movement on other things (stances on issues, optimal approaches, etc.).